-Sender Policy Framework (SPF) is the first of several Internet standards that enable email authentication.
-SPF allows domain name owners to create a whitelist of IP addresses that can send email on their behalf.
+Sender Policy Framework (SPF) is one of several open standards that enable email authentication.
+SPF allows domain name owners to create a whitelist of IP addresses or designated senders that can send email on their behalf.
 Attempts by others will fail the SPF test.

 How It Works

-- Domain name owners publish simple SPF text records, listing authorized IP addresses, to the Domain Name System (DNS).
+- Domain name owners publish SPF TXT records, listing authorized IP addresses, senders, and/or specific rulesets for email receivers to evaluate, to the Domain Name System (DNS).

-- An email receiver validating an email message searches DNS for published SPF records matching the domain in the ‘Return Path’ of the message
+- An email receiver/MTA validating an email message searches DNS for published SPF records matching the domain in the ‘Return Path’ of the message.

-Seemingly straight forward, SPF is difficult to implement and contains significant limitations.
+Seemingly straightforward, SPF is difficult to implement and has significant limitations.

-Return-Path vs. From Addresses — SPF tests use the domain name in an email’s ‘Return-Path’ field, usually hidden to readers, and not the visible ‘From’ address.
-This allows bad actors to spoof messages by presenting a valid looking ‘From’ address while using their own hidden, malicious “Return-Path” address.
-Furthermore, marketing providers typically use their domain name in the ‘Return-Path’ field of outbound emails and the customer’s ‘From’ field address.
-In both cases, the SPF test fails.
+Return-Path vs. From Addresses — SPF tests use the domain name in an email’s ‘Return-Path’ field and not the visible ‘From’ address.
+This allows bad actors to spoof messages by presenting a valid-looking ‘From’ address while using their own hidden, malicious “Return-Path” address.

 The 10-Lookup Limit — As an alternative to listing IP addresses, the SPF standard allows an SPF record to include a domain name address where email receivers can find additional rules or lists of IPs.
-However, SPF only allows the receiver ten additional DNS lookups for each SPF record evaluated.
+However, SPF only allows the receiver a total of ten DNS lookups for each SPF record evaluated..

 Forwarding Service Limitations — SPF does not support email forwarding services, such as those for college alumni, that redirect to another address.
-In this case, the redirected email domain name won’t match the original domain from the sender and the message will fail.
-Mailing lists and email discussion lists can cause the same problem.
+In this case, the most recent sender of the message (the forwarding service) won’t be one of the senders authorized by the domain owner, and the message will fail.